tjgillis/sdk-ios/README.markdown

 ### Unlocking rewards with the SDK
 PlayHaven allows you to reward users with virtual currency, in-game items, or any other content within your game.
 If you have configured unlockable rewards for your content units, you will receive unlock events through a delegate method.
 It is important to handle these unlock events in every placement that has rewards configured.

-> \-(void)request:(PHPublisherContentRequest *)request unlockedReward:(PHReward *)reward;
+	-(void)request:(PHPublisherContentRequest *)request unlockedReward:(PHReward *)reward;

 The PHReward object passed through this method has the following helpful properties:

   * name - The name of your reward as configured on the dashboard.
-  * quantity - An integer representing quantity associated with the reward,
+  * quantity - An integer representing quantity associated with the reward.
   * receipt - A unique identifier that is used to detect duplicate reward unlocks.
 Your app should ensure that each receipt is only unlocked once.

 <a id="trigger-in-app"></a>
 ### Triggering in-app purchases
-Using the Virtual Goods Promotion content unit, PlayHaven can be used to trigger in app purchase requests in your app using the following:
+Using the Virtual Goods Promotion content unit, PlayHaven can be used to trigger In-App Purchase requests in your app using the following:

-> \-(void)request:(PHPublisherContentRequest *)request makePurchase:(PHPurchase *)purchase;
+	-(void)request:(PHPublisherContentRequest *)request makePurchase:(PHPurchase *)purchase;

 The PHPurchase object passed through this method has the following properties: